-The County Executive shall appoint, subject to the approval of the Suffolk County Legislature, a Suffolk County Senior Citizens' Advisory Board of not less than 10 members.
+The County Executive shall appoint, subject to the approval of the Suffolk County Legislature, a Board of not less than 10 members.
 The Board shall consist of representatives of agencies operating senior citizens' programs and of the general public.
-One-half of the members shall be residents of the County, 60 years of age or over, and at least one of such members shall be a member of an ethnic minority group.
-In addition thereto, the Commissioner of Health Services, the Director of Transportation Services, the Commissioner of Social Services, the Commissioner of Parks and the County Executive, or his designated representative, shall be ex officio members of said Board.
-One member of said Board shall be designated by the County Executive to serve as Chairman of the Suffolk County Senior Citizens' Advisory Board, subject to confirmation by the Suffolk County Legislature.
-Each member shall be appointed for a term of three years; provided, however, that of the members first appointed four shall be appointed for one year, three for two years and three for three years.
+One-half of the members shall be residents of Suffolk County, 60 years of age or over, and at least one such member shall be a member of an ethnic minority group.
+The Director of the Office for the Aging will serve as an ex-officio member of the Board.
+One member of the Board shall be designated by the County Executive to serve as Chairperson of the Board, subject to confirmation by the Suffolk County Legislature.
+Each member shall be appointed for a term of three years.

-The Chairman and all members of the Board shall serve without salary or compensation but shall be allowed their actual and necessary expenses incurred in the performance of their duties under this chapter.
+The Chairperson and all members of the Board shall serve without salary or compensation but shall be allowed their actual and necessary expenses incurred in the performance of their duties under this chapter.

-The Board shall meet at least 12 times a year, at such times and places as may be fixed by the Chairman.
+The Board shall meet at least six times per year, at such times and places as may be fixed by the Chairperson.

 A majority of those present and voting shall be sufficient to carry any business or resolution of the Board, provided that a quorum of at least five members is present.

-The Suffolk County Senior Citizens' Advisory Board shall have the following powers, duties and responsibilities:
+The Board shall have the following powers, duties and responsibilities:

-Perform such other duties as may be assigned by the County Executive or the County Legislature.
+Perform such other duties as may be requested by the County Executive or the County Legislature.

-Advise the County Executive and the County Legislature on all matters relating to the development and administration of programs under the Older Americans Act of 1965, as well as other federal- and state-funded activities involving senior citizens.
+Advise the County Executive and the County Legislature on all matters relating to the development and administration of programs under the Older Americans Act of 1965, as well as other federal and state programs involving older residents.